-Twitter deletes Trump’s retweeted claim minimizing coronavirus death toll
+Twitter deletes claim minimizing coronavirus death toll, which Trump retweeted

 “We know that most people with covid have some other underlying condition, which increases their risk of dying from covid and getting covid in the first place,” she said.

 At least 180,000 people have died of the coronavirus in the United States, according to Washington Post tracking.
-Most experts, including the nation’s top infectious-disease expert, say deaths are being undercounted rather than overcounted.
+Most experts, including Fauci, say deaths are being undercounted rather than overcounted.

-The CDC update provides a compilation of data on co-morbidities, showing what other conditions are present in people who die of the coronavirus and helping reveal who might be most at risk.
+The CDC update provides a compilation of data on comorbidities, showing what other conditions are present in people who die of the coronavirus and helping reveal who might be most at risk.
 But it isn’t a departure from what the health agency or public health experts have said in the past.
 The CDC has said for months that people with underlying health issues are at greater risk of developing serious symptoms from the coronavirus.

-“When you see that “only 6%” of people had COVID-19 as the sole reason listed on their death forms, what it means is that there were only a small fraction of people who died of the disease who didn’t have any other underlying or immediate causes noted by the medical certifiers,” Australian epidemiologist Gideon Meyerowitz-Katz wrote in a post on Medium.
+“When you see that ‘only 6%’ of people had COVID-19 as the sole reason listed on their death forms, what it means is that there were only a small fraction of people who died of the disease who didn’t have any other underlying or immediate causes noted by the medical certifiers,” Australian epidemiologist Gideon Meyerowitz-Katz wrote in a post on Medium.
 “This is completely unsurprising, as it’s pretty rare that someone wouldn’t have at least one issue caused by coronavirus prior to their death, and all it means is that in 94% of cases people who had COVID-19 also developed other issues, or had other problems at the same time.”

 Conspiracy theories and misinformation have been a persistent problem amid the coronavirus pandemic, causing alarm among public health experts.
 Safdar noted that once a false claim “gets out there, it goes on like wildfire.”